pi-hole/pi-hole/.github/ISSUE_TEMPLATE.md

 > * `{Please delete this quoted section when opening your issue}`
 > * You must follow the template instructions.
 Failure to do so will result in your issue being closed.
+> * Please [submit any feature requests here](https://discourse.pi-hole.net/c/feature-requests), so it is votable and trackable by the community.
 > * Please respect that Pi-hole is developed by volunteers, who can only reply in their spare time.
 > * Detail helps us understand and resolve an issue quicker, but please ensure it's relevant.
 > * _This template was created based on the work of [`udemy-dl`](https://github.com/nishad/udemy-dl/blob/master/LICENSE)._